Internet Accuracy ProjectInternet Accuracy Project

-Below you will find answers to some common trivia questions.
-Subjects range from geography, to politics, as well as literary and entertainment trivia.
+Below you will find a variety of trivia questions and answers.
+Subjects range from geography, to politics, as well as literary, film and television trivia.

 Political Question: Which Iraqi leader was convicted and sentenced to hang for crimes against humanity in 2006?